Provincial-level divisions of China: History

-The first province-level divisions were created in the Yuan dynasty, and have remained one of the most stable forms of Chinese government since then.
+The first provincial-level divisions were created in the Yuan dynasty, and have remained one of the most stable forms of Chinese government since then.
 They were created to help the Imperial court manage local county governments, which were too numerous and far-flung to be managed directly.
 The number of provinces grew steadily during subsequent dynasties, reaching 28 by the time of the Republic of China.
 Under the Nationalist Government, large cities began to be classified separately from other administrative units.
 Starting in 1930, some of these "special cities" became "direct jurisdiction cities" under the central government, the predecessor of province-level cities.
 During the Warlord Era, provinces became largely or completely autonomous and exercised significant national influence.
 Province-level units proliferated and under the early People's Republic there were over 50.

 In the mid-1950s, the People's Republic (PRC) made several major reforms to province-level administration.
 Despite closely modelling other aspects of the PRC on the Soviet Union, the CCP's experience with territorial disintegration during the Warlord Era led them to reject the Soviet federal structure.
 Instead, the total number of provinces was significantly reduced and the unitary state structure was retained.
 Most direct jurisdiction cities were abolished, although a few became province-level cities.
 Limited autonomy was granted to ethnic minorities in five new "Autonomous Regions" (see below).
 People's Congresses were set up to run province-level governments.
 During the Cultural Revolution, these Congresses each elected a revolutionary committee to exercise both executive and legislative power when they were not in session.
-Province-level divisions had limited independent authority before the period of Reform and Opening-up, due to the centrally planned nature of the economy.
+Provincial-level divisions had limited independent authority before the period of reform and opening up, due to the centrally planned nature of the economy.
 Their main role was to implement the decisions made by the central government regarding production goals, raising and spending of revenue, and resource allocation.
 However, in contrast with the Soviet system, there was some degree of regional autonomy.
 Many provincial governments ran smaller manufacturing firms independently of the central government.
 Since 1979, the central government has granted increased decision-making authority to provincial level governments.
 In turn, they have devolved the power to make local regulations to cities and other local governments.